 - A range of practical dietetic techniques and therapeutic approaches

 - Access to off-site Anorexics and Bulimics Anonymous (ABA) meetings, if you wish to attend these sessions

 - A comprehensive family programme for people who stay at Life Works for 28 days or more

-You can also contact Life Works directly to discuss your unique needs.
+While we prefer people to have a GP referral, this isn’t essential and you can also contact Life Works directly to discuss your needs.

 If you are worried that a loved one is experiencing an anorexia relapse, it’s really important that you speak to them about your concerns and do everything you can to support them.

 Experiencing an anorexia relapse doesn’t mean you’ve failed.
 Life Works can help you to get back on track with your recovery so that you have the opportunity to keep going from strength to strength in the future.